zimolzak/fcc-rf-formulas/Readme.md

 little_source = fcc.PoweredAntenna(watts=0.031, t_average=100, duty=100, dbi=0)
 fcc.is_compliant(little_source, ft=1/12/2.54, mhz=300, ground_reflections=True, controlled=False)  # quite nearby
 # (True, 'SAR')
 ```

-The arguments to the first example mean (in order): 100 W at feedpoint, 50% usage, a mode with 20% duty
+The arguments to the first example mean (in order): 100 W at
-(like SSB), 2.2 dBi gain (like a dipole), distance of 300 feet from antenna, 29 MHz, with ground reflection, and
+feedpoint, 50% usage, a mode with 20% duty (like SSB), 2.2 dBi gain
+(like a dipole), distance of 300 feet from antenna, 29 MHz, with
-uncontrolled environment.
-The return value tells you whether you are in compliance (True/False), **and** the means by
+ground reflection, and uncontrolled environment.
+The return value
+tells you whether you are in compliance (True/False), **and** the
-which compliance was determined (SAR exemption, MPE exemption, or full evaluation).
+means by which compliance was determined (SAR exemption, MPE
+exemption, or full evaluation).

+## Do an RF evaluation

 ```python
 print(fcc.RFEvaluationReport(dipole_ssb_phone, ft=6, mhz=29, ground_reflections=True))